tfcbot/viral-shorts-generator/README.md

 2. Go to API Keys and copy the NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY to add to vercel
 3. In your Clerk dashboard, create a new JWT template for Convex:
     - Go to JWT Templates → Add new and select Convex
+4. Enable billing and create a pro plan.
+Go to the subscriptions follow the instructions there.

 ### 3. Set up Convex